jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/getchannel.rst

     GetChannel (clip, int ch1 [, int ch2, ...])
     GetChannels (clip, int ch1 [, int ch2, ...])

     GetLeftChannel(clip clip)
     GetRightChannel(clip clip)

 .. describe:: clip

-    Source clip.
+    Source clip; all audio sample types supported.

 .. describe:: ch1, ch2, ...

     Specify what channel(s) to return.

     The ordering of the channels is determined by the ordering of the input file, because AviSynth doesn't assume any ordering (see `Remarks`_).

     In case of WAV files, the ordering should be as follows: